JustPingo/Sparta/README.md

 # Purpose

-Fighters learning to fight with deep learning evolutionary algorithm (neural network).
+Fighters learning to fight with deep learning evolutionary algorithm (neural network).<br>
+Used in a school project to study genetic mutations and their consequences.

 # Dependencies

-löve2d
-a brain
+a computer<br>
+time